pdfcrowd/pdfcrowd-wordpress-save-as-pdf/README.txt

 == Changelog ==

+= 2.16.0 =
+* New "Custom CSS" option to apply custom CSS to the input HTML document.

 = 2.15.1 =
 * Fix PDF callback function can access email_to field.
 * Fix deprecation warnings for PHP 8.2.7.